AndersDeath/diary2/README.md

 Yesterday I worked a lot on preparing for trip to Turkey and Armenia.
 I've made a list with things I need to get with me.
 It's very useful, I would say.
 In addition, there was not very good news.
 Strapi just cancelled the call.
 It was very rude because I spent time on preparations.
 Hovewer I had doubts about them.
 Stapi's handbook is just a piece of trash.
 Anyway I was disapoited and happy at the same time.
 I had a free evening and time for preparation for the trip.
 I am writing it in the morning.
 It's about 9.43am now.
 I will try to add some thoughts here in the end of the day.
 I wish good trip for myself.
 I'm in the hotel at Domodedovo.
 Sapsan was good.
 But, I spent 2 hours in taxi.
 Moscow has huge traffic.
 I do not like this city.
 Anyway Tomorrow i will be in Turkey.

-# 27 May 2022 - Friday - Moscow
+# 27 May 2022 - Friday - Moscow/Antalia/Kash

 I've passed immigration control.
+So, I am here in Kash.
+It was a long flight, maybe about 5 hours.
+I woke up at 5 am.
+Take off was at 9 am.
+In Antalia we were at 15 pm and then about 3 hours by car.
+There are no supermarkets and cafes nearby.
+It's sad, but not critical.
+The car is Citroen, it's very cheap one.